opensearch-project/documentation-website/_security/access-control/users-roles.md

 ### Using the UI (OpenSearch Dashboards)

 OpenSearch Dashboards provides a user-friendly interface for managing roles.
-Navigate to the Security section within OpenSearch Dashboard where the roles, permissions, and document-level security settings can be configured.
+Navigate to the Security section within OpenSearch Dashboards where the roles, permissions, and document-level security settings are configured.
 When updating the roles using the UI, OpenSearch Dashboards calls the API in the background to implement these changes.

 ### Editing the `roles.yml` file

-If you are comfortable with configuration files and prefer a text-based approach, editing the YAML configuration file directly is an option.
-Roles and their associated permissions can be defined or modified within the `roles.yml` file.
-This method provides direct access to the underlying configuration and can be version-controlled for collaborative development environments.
+If you using OpenSearch and want more granular control security configuration, you can edit roles and their associated permissions inside the `roles.yml` file.
+This method provides direct access to the underlying configuration and can be version-controlled for use in collaborative development environments.
 For more information about creating roles, see the [Create Roles documentation][https://opensearch.org/docs/latest/security/access-control/users-roles/#create-roles).

 Unless you need to create new [reserved or hidden users]({{site.url}}{{site.baseurl}}/security/access-control/api/#reserved-and-hidden-resources), we **highly** recommend using OpenSearch Dashboards or the REST API to create new users, roles, and role mappings.
 The `.yml` files are for initial setup, not ongoing use.